itsakshitasaxena/Machine-Learning-/README.md

 ## Assignment 1

 - 1.Make a custom exception
-- Read and write 2d array in csv format
+- 2.Read and write 2d array in csv format

 ## Assignment 2